Army Officer Selection Board: Application process

 Applicants for the British Army undergo initial suitability assessments, through computer-based tests and interviews, along a number of routes.
 All officer candidates will be required to attend AOSB at a point determined by the type of entry.
-Candidates for scholarship, Welbeck Defence Sixth Form College and professionally qualified officers will attend only one board; other entrants will be required to attend both a briefing board and a main board.
+Candidates for scholarship and professionally qualified officers will attend only one board; other entrants will be required to attend both a briefing board and a main board.

 Candidates will usually have undertaken insight or familiarisation visits to appropriate units prior to attendance at the board.

 Board structure

 Candidates are divided into groups of six to eight, each supervised by a group leader who is a major or captain and who runs the activities and records evidence.

 A board consists of one or two groups and is presided over by a president or vice-president, with Professionally Qualified Officer boards supervised by an officer of the appropriate specialisation.
 Each group is assessed by a deputy president, who is a lieutenant colonel; their group leader; and an education advisor, who is a serving or retired officer of the AGC (ETS).

 Up to three boards can be run concurrently.